 On my quest of finding alternative investments to generate passive income, I was first drawn to foreign exchange, also known as Forex.
 Why?
 Because I traveled a lot, was a bit aware of world events, and thought I knew where the currencies were going.
-I remember reading a lot about it, and starting a demo account on a Forex trading website.
+There are lots of sites out there that help you get started with online currency trading in just a few clicks.
+They have tons of charts and even training materials so you can learn a bit more about the technical aspect of trading.
+I remember reading a lot about it, and starting a demo account to practice.
 While my predictions were generally pretty accurate over the long term, weathering the short term market swings was not my forte.

-That particular trading platform happened to have an option to trade gold, like BullionVault gold.
+The Forex company happened to have an option to trade gold.
 I had never thought about trading gold before.
 I imagined gold only came in the form of a physical bar and by no means could be traded online.
-It intrigued me, and after studying some more, I learned that gold was an hedge against financial crisis, that when the dollar got weaker gold was usually getting stronger, and if you held dollar positions it made sense to hold the inverse position in gold.
+It intrigued me, and after studying some more, I learned that gold was an hedge against financial crisis, that when the dollar got weaker gold was usually getting stronger, and if you held dollar positions it made sense to hold the inverse position in gold, so if one goes up and the other down, you still are not doing too bad as things even out.

-I was convinced that the price of gold would go up, with the increase of demand as a crisis hedge, and the rise of the middle class in countries like India, who buys a lot of golden jewelery.
+As a result of my long hours of analysis and reading economical data, I was convinced that the price of gold would go up, with the increase of demand as a crisis hedge, and the rise of the middle class in countries like India, who buys a lot of golden jewelry for wedding and other important occasions.
 So back in 2006, I bought 200 ounces at $585.
 That was a margin purchase, and I started tracking my gold daily.
 Every time the ounce went down by $1, I lost $200.
 A $10 swing is more than normal in any given trading day.
 Imagine coming back home at the end of the day and finding out you just ”lost” $2,000!

 After a few sleepless days, the market went up again and I made an exit with a little profit.
 I could breathe again.